skolbin-ssi/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample2.1_AnalyzeSentimentWithOpinionMining.md

     "Staff are not friendly and helpful."
 };

-AnalyzeSentimentResultCollection reviews = client.AnalyzeSentimentBatch(documents, options: new AnalyzeSentimentOptions() { AdditionalSentimentAnalyses = AdditionalSentimentAnalyses.OpinionMining });
+AnalyzeSentimentResultCollection reviews = client.AnalyzeSentimentBatch(documents, options: new AnalyzeSentimentOptions() { IncludeOpinionMining = true });

 foreach (AnalyzeSentimentResult review in reviews)
 {